itspatmorgan/ai-research-test-repo/patterns/cognitive-verifier.md

 category: "Prompt Improvement"
 purpose: "Break down complex queries into simpler parts for improved reasoning."
 related_patterns: "Fact Check List, Reflection, Question Refinement"
+Status: "Needs Review"
 ---

 # Cognitive Verifier

 ## Purpose
-The Cognitive Verifier pattern helps decompose complex queries into simpler components, allowing the AI to process and verify each part more effectively.
-This pattern is ideal for tackling intricate topics or multi-step questions.
+The Cognitive Verifier pattern helps decompose complex or vague questions into simpler components, allowing the AI to process and verify each part more effectively.

 ## How it Works
 You prompt the AI to break down a complicated topic into its individual elements, ensuring clarity and accuracy at each step before forming a complete answer.